mahdi-shafiei/tpu-recipes/inference/trillium/vLLM/Qwen2.5-32B/README.md

-# Serve Qwen2.5-32B with vLLM on TPU VMs.
+# Serve Qwen2.5-32B with vLLM on TPU VMs

 In this guide, we show how to serve Qwen2.5-32B ([Qwen/Qwen2.5-32B](https://huggingface.co/Qwen/Qwen2.5-32B)).